rayranh/Molecular-Evolution-HW/README.md

 # Molecular-Evolution-HW
 projects and homework problems done in R

+- input folder contains the files necessary for solving the homework problems

+- the output folder contains the plots for homework

 ## 4.5.1 Homework 4: Write a script that does the following:
 ### Read in the metadata file.
 Print a table showing how many individuals we have from each population.